AndreasChristou/Digital-Media-Design-Notes/Workshop-01.md

 viewDidLoad (camelcasing)

-**What is the assistant editor and what does it do?** whem you split the screen able to see the storyboard and code at the same time
+**What is the assistant editor and what does it do?**
+When you split the screen able to see the storyboard and code at the same time

 **What is the icon for the Attribute Inspector, where is it located and what does it do?**
 Right side of storyboard, allows you to change look of app